January 11, 2021 – A series of shut downs, and FBI warnings

 Most of downtown DC is now barricaded off and bridges are closed, which is making it really difficult for people to get to work.

 Trump’s final actions include rushing 13 executions through after a 17-year hiatus, and transferring Oak Flat – a sacred indigenous site in Arizona – over to a mining company.
 I’m waiting for Trump to issue a blanket pardon after insurrectionists started requesting pardons “for doing what you asked us to do.”
-It would be among many things that might seal his fate at his impeachment trial.

 Cruz and Haley are facing increasing pressure to resign, and 7,300 students and alumni have signed a petition for their disbarment.
-I’m really hoping for their censure or expulsion from Congress, though I know it’s probably wishful thinking.
-The Guardian reports that records are being destroyed at the White House today, though it is the only reference I see on today’s news cycle.
+I’m really hoping for their censure or expulsion from Congress, though I know it’s wishful thinking.
+The Guardian reports that records are being destroyed at the White House today, though it is the only reference I see to that on today’s news cycle.

 There was a bomb threat at the King County Courthouse in downtown Seattle.
 No bomb found, I don’t think they found a suspect or motive.
 Could be tied into the current political landscape, or just some random thing, as the level of general crime continues to rise here.